ehmatthes/dsd-flyio-nanodjango/README.md

 (.venv) nd_counter$ git commit -am "Configured for deployment to Fly."
 ```

-Now we make the actual push to Fly:
+django-simple-deploy wrote all the changes necessary to serve the project on Fly.io.
+Now make the actual push to Fly:

 ```sh
 (.venv) nd_counter$ fly deploy